 Tell your employer your National Insurance number as soon as you know it.
 Do not share your National Insurance number with anyone who does not need it as this might help someone to steal your identity.

 Keep the letter telling you what your National Insurance number is safe as it is a useful reminder of your number.
 However, the letter on its own cannot be used to prove your identity and you do not need it to apply for a job or before starting to work.
 It's the National Insurance number itself that's important.

-If you would like written confirmation of your National Insurance number in Welsh telephone the HMRC Welsh Language Helpline on 0300 200 1900.
-Lines are open from 8.30 am to 5.00 pm Monday to Friday.
+If you would like written confirmation of your National Insurance number in Welsh telephone the HMRC Welsh Language Helpline on telephone: 0300 200 1900.
+Lines are open Monday to Friday 8.30am to 5pm.

 If you've lost or can't remember your number, you might be able to find it on official paperwork like:

 If you still can't find your number, you can ask HMRC to confirm it by: